f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Changing Group ID Mapping via CLI (F5OS-A 1.4.0 and Later)
 ---------------------------------------------------------

 F5OS-A 1.4.0 has added the ability to customize the Group ID mapping to the remote authentication server.
-In previous releases the Group IDs were static, now they can be changed to map to user selectable IDs.
-Below is an example of changing the remote Group Id for the admin account to a custom value of 9200.
+In previous releases the Group IDs were static, now they can be changed to map to user selectable Group IDs.
+Below is an example of changing the remote Group ID for the admin account to a custom value of 9200.

 .. code-block:: bash